Key events in OJ Simpson’s fall from sports hero, movie star

 A beloved football hero in the 1960s and ‘70s, he transitioned effortlessly to movie star, sports commentator and TV pitchman in the years that followed.

 He kept that role until the 1994 killings of his ex-wife and her friend.
-A jury acquitted him, but much of the public believes he carried out the grisly slayings.
+A jury acquitted him, but many still believe he carried out the grisly slayings.

 Here’s a timeline of major events in the life of Simpson, now 70, who has been imprisoned in Nevada for armed robbery and faces a parole hearing Thursday: